octaviogarbet/ionicv3-example/README.md

   image: string
 }
 ```
-After that we will import the generated `ComponentsModule` in the `ListModule`, so we can use the component that we have just created in our list page.
+After that, we will import the generated `ComponentsModule` in the `ListModule`, so we can use the component that we have just created in our list page.

 ```typescript
 import { NgModule } from '@angular/core';